scikit-sparse/scikit-sparse/doc/cholmod.rst

 Error handling
 --------------

-.. autoclass:: CholmodError
+.. autoexception:: CholmodError

-.. autoclass:: CholmodNotPositiveDefiniteError
+.. autoexception:: CholmodNotPositiveDefiniteError

-.. autoclass:: CholmodNotInstalledError
+.. autoexception:: CholmodNotInstalledError

-.. autoclass:: CholmodOutOfMemoryError
+.. autoexception:: CholmodOutOfMemoryError

-.. autoclass:: CholmodTooLargeError
+.. autoexception:: CholmodTooLargeError

-.. autoclass:: CholmodInvalidError
+.. autoexception:: CholmodInvalidError

-.. autoclass:: CholmodGpuProblemError
+.. autoexception:: CholmodGpuProblemError

-  Errors detected by CHOLMOD or by our wrapper code are converted into exceptions of type :class:`CholmodError` or an appropriated subclass.
+  Errors detected by CHOLMOD or by our wrapper code are converted into exceptions of type :exc:`CholmodError` or an appropriated subclass.

-.. autoclass:: CholmodWarning
+.. autoexception:: CholmodWarning

-  Warnings issued by CHOLMOD are converted into Python warnings of type :class:`CholmodWarning`.
+  Warnings issued by CHOLMOD are converted into Python warnings of type :exc:`CholmodWarning`.

-.. autoclass:: CholmodTypeConversionWarning
+.. autoexception:: CholmodTypeConversionWarning
   :show-inheritance:

   CHOLMOD itself supports matrices in CSC form with 32-bit integer